oezingle/lua-bundler/README.md

    outdir

 Options:
-            -p <publicdir>,
-   --publicdir <publicdir>
-                         Set the directory to copy LICENSE, README, etc from to outdir -l <library>,  Add a library that is globally available in the target distribution of lua --library <library>
+         -i <ignore>,    Add a library that is globally available in the target distribution of lua --ignore <ignore>
    --uid <uid>           Set the unique identifier of this bundle.
 Defaults to uuidgen --log-level <log_level>
                          Set the program's log level.
 Default = warn